nyergler/effective-django/tutorial/related.rst

 this, we'll need to create a FormSet_ that handles all the Addresses for a single Contact.
 A FormSet is an object that manages multiple copies of the same Form (or ModelForm) in a single page.
-The `Inline FormSet`_ does just that does this for a set of objects (in this case Addresses) that share a common related object (in this case the Contact).
+The `Inline FormSet`_ does this for a set of objects (in this case Addresses) that share a common related object (in this case the Contact).

+Because formsets are somewhat complex objects, Django provides factory functions that create the class for you.
+We'll add a call to the factory to our ``forms.py`` file.

 .. literalinclude:: /src/contacts/forms.py
+   :prepend: from django.forms.models import inlineformset_factory
+             ...
+   :lines: 40-

 When we create the view, we'll need to specify that this is the form we want to use, instead of having Django create one for us.